sorin-ionescu/prezto/modules/python/README.md

 ### Usage

-Install packages into the per user site directory with `easy_install --user` or `pip install --user`.
+Install packages into the per user site directory with `pip install --user`.

 virtualenvwrapper
 -----------------